Florida Amendment 2: Medical Marijuana Approved

 To Those In Recovery

 Drug addiction is a devastating and debilitating disease, so if you are in recovery we would suggest not picking up medical marijuana and seeking alternative methods of medical treatment in order continue your sobriety long-term.
-If you would like to talk with one of addiction specialist today, contact us at 800-861-1768.Tags: 2016 presidency, amendment 2, medical marijuana
+If you would like to talk with one of addiction specialist today, contact us at 800-861-1768.Tags: amendment 2, medical marijuana